User-Centric Joint Access-Backhaul Design for Full-Duplex Self-Backhauled Wireless Networks: Joint Access-Backhaul Design with Full CSI

 Note that the SLBM approach shares the same idea with many important algorithms such as the successive convex approximation (SCA) \cite{sca1978} and the concave-convex procedure (CCP) \cite{yuille2003cccp}, by successively optimizing an approximate version of the original problem.
 However, they are different mainly in two aspects \cite{Razaviyayn_BSUM_2013}: \begin{itemize} \item The SCA or CCP approximates both the objective functions and the feasible sets.
 On the contrary, the SLBM approximates only the objective function. \item The SCA or CCP is applicable only to problems with smooth objectives that are differentiable, while the SLBM is able to handle non-smooth objectives. \end{itemize}

-In this paper, we construct an approximate function $\hat{f}(\mathbf{x}, \mathbf{x}^{t-1})$ by introducing a novel concave lower-bound approximation for the non-convex achievable rate expression in the objective function based on SINR convexification, which allows subproblem \eqref{pro:WSR-SLBM-update-rule} to be easily solved with guaranteed convergence.
-For comparison purpose, we first present an existing lower-bound approximation constructed by the WMMSE method \cite{Shi_WMMSE_TSP11}, which has been widely used to deal with varieties of sum rate maximization problems.
+Recall that $\mathcal{P}(\mathbf{c})$ is a non-convex problem with non-smooth and non-convex objective function but convex feasible set, which is very suitable for the SLBM approach.
+The SCA or CCP cannot be applied.
+In the following, we construct an approximate function $\hat{f}(\mathbf{x}, \mathbf{x}^{t-1})$ by introducing a novel concave lower-bound approximation for the non-convex achievable rate expression in the objective function based on SINR convexification, which allows subproblem \eqref{pro:WSR-SLBM-update-rule} to be easily solved with guaranteed convergence.
+For comparison purposes, we first present an existing lower-bound approximation constructed by the WMMSE method \cite{Shi_WMMSE_TSP11}, which has been widely used to deal with varieties of sum rate maximization problems.